Generalized Statistics on Lattices: Computation of Generalized Statistics

 \item For membrane statistics $(p=2)$ with the fusion group $G=\ZZ_N$, numerical computations suggest that the stable generalized statistics for $d\ge 7$ is classified by $\ZZ_{\gcd(2,N)}\times\ZZ_{\gcd(3,N)}$.
 We expect that the $\ZZ_2$ statistics with even $N$ is again associated with the mixed gravitational 't Hooft anomaly involving the Stiefel-Whitney class,

 Meanwhile, for the $\ZZ_3$ statistics with $N$ multiple of 3, we expect that the anomaly is associated with the Pontryagin class $p_1$

 This implies that the membrane excitation is chiral--it has chiral central charge $c_-=-8$.
-See also Ref.~\cite{Yang2024gapped} for a recent discussion on this response action.
-It would be interesting to verify the above expectations and find the corresponding generalized statistics on lattice models. \end{itemize}
+See also Ref.~\cite{Yang2024gapped} for a recent discussion on this response action. {\change This $\mathbb{Z}_{\gcd(3,N)}$ invariant already appears in $d=4$, with the simplest example given in Ref.~\cite{Tomonaga1965PontryaginMod3}:

+It would be interesting to verify the above expectations and find the corresponding generalized statistics on lattice models.} \end{itemize}